 Land administration and management in the pre-colonial era recognized that land in its entirety belonged to the indigenous people.
 Land could be owned privately or collectively in the Southern region of Nigeria by families.
-In the Northern region, royal Gandayes,1 the managers of the gandu system,2 had the ultimate power to manage the land (Mamman 2004).
-No formal legislation or policy existed to manage and administer land-the oldest man in the family automatically became the administrator who carried out the modern functions of land administration.
-One notable feature of land rights in this era in the Southern region was that an allotee had inalienable rights over any plot of land allocated to him by the
+In the Northern region, royal Gandayes, the managers of the gandu system, had the ultimate power to manage the land (Mamman 2004).
+No formal legislation or policy existed to manage and administer land the oldest man in the family automatically became the administrator who carried out the modern functions of land administration.
+One notable feature of land rights in this era in the Southern region was that an allotee had inalienable rights over any plot of land allocated to him by the family head.
+The opposite held true for plots of land allocated by the Royal Gandaye in the Northern region-these might revert back to the gandu for reallocation to others.
+Another feature of land management and administration was that customary tenure did not forbid alienation of land, because the supply of land simply outweighed demand.
+In the South, transfer of land was largely through gifts, family, allocations by local leaders, or inheritance, and not through direct sale.
+During the pre-colonial era, in northern Nigeria the formation of the Sokoto Caliphate in the 1800s brought the Islamization of the land management system.
+The power to control and govern land shifted from the Royal Gandaye to the Emir.
+Islamic values revolutionized the way land was perceived by northern Muslims.
+One of the cardinal principles of Islamic land law is that land belongs to nobody-it is perceived as a gift of God and every person has usufructuary rights.
+Although no legal title was granted by the Emir under this tenure law, occupiers had the right to access and use the land and to prevent others from using it.
+Land tenure

-1 The I system was the earliest form of estate agriculture in the Hausa area of northern Nigeria.
+&lt;sup>1 The I system was the earliest form of estate agriculture in the Hausa area of northern Nigeria.
 The system entitles the emirs, district heads, the wealthy families and title holder of large agricultural estates or plantations as the Royal Gandayes.
-The Gandayes were simply the large agricultural estate or plantation owners and the royal elites who control over a quarter of all faming in pre-colonial Hausaland.
+The Gandayes were simply the large agricultural estate or plantation owners and the royal elites who control over a quarter of all faming in precolonial Hausaland.

-2 While, the owners of the land are called the Royal Gandaye and the system that arrogate the ownership and control of large plantation or agricultural estate to the Gandayes is the Gandu system.
+&lt;sup>2 While, the owners of the land are called the Royal Gandaye and the system that arrogate the ownership and control of large plantation or agricultural estate to the Gandayes is the Gandu system.
 It was practiced in the Northern region before the establishment of British Colonial rule.